-This section of our website provides parents with important information regarding communicating student learning in the North Vancouver School District.
+This section of our website provides parents and students with important information regarding communicating student learning in the North Vancouver School District.
 On the side navigation panel, information is available regarding our school district's vision and principles in relation to reporting, the core competencies, and the performance standards and grading.
 Below is information relating to report cards.

 Communicating student learning is a vital component of the learning process and fundamental to student success.
 This is an ongoing process throughout the school year that involves the teacher, the student and the parent/guardian.